Probability Paths and the Structure of Predictions over Time: Background

 \subsection{Problem Setup}

 Suppose we are interested in a binary outcome $Y_T \in \{0,1\}$ that will either occur or not at some fixed future time $T$ and the current time is $t=0$.
 For example, we may be interested in whether it will rain $T=7$ days from today.
-At time $0$, we observe an initial calibrated probabilistic point estimate $Y_0 = y_0$ about the final outcome (e.g., from a static weather forecast model), as well as a collection of covariates $X$ (e.g., current and recent meteorological measurements).
+At time $0$, we observe an initial probabilistic point estimate $Y_0 = y_0$ about the final outcome (e.g., from a static weather forecast model), as well as a collection of covariates $X$ (e.g., current and recent meteorological measurements).
 Our goal, then, is to accurately estimate how the predictions \ypath of the event in question will evolve over time, described by a posterior distribution of \ypath given all the information we have observed at $t=0$.

-While this problem might seem to be a straightforward time series modeling application at first sight, as shown by statisticians and economists~\citep{augenblick2021belief,foster2021threshold,gelman2020information,taleb2019all,taleb2018election,ely2015Suspense}, such evolving probabilistic predictions need to have a zero-centered expectation (i.e., being a martingale around the initial observed prediction $y_0$) and should not display excessive or insufficient movement (i.e., appropriate amount of volatility as we will explain later in Section~\ref{sec:exp}), putting additional constraints on the shape of predicted probability paths.
+While this problem might seem to be a straightforward time series modeling application at first sight, as shown by statisticians and economists~\citep{augenblick2021belief,foster2021threshold,gelman2020information,taleb2019all,taleb2018election,ely2015Suspense}, such evolving probabilistic predictions need to have an expectation equal to the initial prediction (i.e., being a martingale starting from $y_0$) and shall not display excessive or insufficient movement (i.e., appropriate amount of volatility as we will explain later in Section~\ref{sec:exp}), putting additional constraints on the shape of predicted probability path distributions.
+Indeed, without any additional information, the only sensible posterior distributions of future predictions \ypath are ones with the mean equal to $y_0$~\citep{gelman2020information, taleb2018election}, the current observed probabilistic point estimation.